aranyp20/aimotive-assignment/README.md

 ## Compilation

-A single CMakeLists is available in the root directory.
+A single CMakeLists is available in the root directory (run binary created by CMake: ./aimotive).
 No extrernal dependencies needed.

 ## About the solution